Instant Accessto State, County and Municipal Public Records

 - Identify the desired record

 Requesters may start by identifying the desired record type by the available information.
 For instance, persons looking for information on married persons must obtain a marriage license or certificate.
-Similarly, information on a criminal charge is obtainable by requesting court records from the clerk at the overseeing court.
+Similarly, information on a criminal charge is obtainable by requesting court records from the clerk at the overseeing court and vital records are obtained from the state department of health or county vital records office.

 - Determine the applicable agency